sanjay289/Simplified_Chess_Engine/README.md

 For more information regarding input format, constraints etc. please read the problem statement.

-Feel free to contact regarding implementation, doubts etc. in the written program.
-Think twice before changing/looking the code.
+Feel free to contact regarding sugesstions, implementation doubts etc. in the written program.